Homemade sourdough equivalent

 |Sugar and/or sugar substitute||30 mL ( 2 tbsp)|

-- Combine yeast, sugar and warm (not hot) water in a medium size (half-litre) container, and allow the yeast to proof (rise), about 10 to 15 minutes.
-We sometimes put the container in the sink on a layer of medium warm water;
+- For traditional yeast: Combine yeast, sugar and warm (not hot) water in a medium size (half-litre) container, and allow the yeast to proof (rise), about 10 to 15 minutes.
+We normally put the container of yeast in a layer of medium warm water in the sink to rise;

-- When the yeast has at least doubled in size, and has a frothy top, add to the mixing bowl and stir well;
+- When the yeast has at least doubled in size, and has a frothy top, add it to the liquid ingredients;

 - The dough should be moist and a little sticky when it comes out of the mixing bowl.
 Turn out onto a floured board;

-- Butter a large mixing bowl, and shape the dough into a ball, placing it into the mixing bowl.
+- Butter a large mixing bowl, and shape the dough into a ball.
+Placing the dough into the mixing bowl.
 Cover with cling wrap and put it into a moist and warm area to allow the dough to rise.
 We use the kitchen sink, with a layer of very warm water at the bottom, and covered with the kneading board.
 Allow the dough to double in bulk;

 - Punch the dough down, turn it out onto the floured kneading board and knead for a few minutes.
 Divide the dough into two equal parts;